Laser Dentistry Fort Worth, TX

 Laser Teeth Whitening

-At Hulen Smiles, we can transform your ordinary smile into something truly beautiful.
+At Hulen Smiles, Implant and Cosmetic Dentist, we can transform your ordinary smile into something truly beautiful.
 If you are tired of having yellow or stained teeth, you are not alone.
 In our high tech dental offices, we can perform an in-office whitening treatment with dramatic results.
 Your teeth can become eight shades whiter or more in a single sitting.
 The lasers essentially activate the whitening solution that is placed on your teeth.
 This means that your teeth will whiten much faster than if you treated them at home.
 While the results are stunning, the procedure is still entirely safe, making it an excellent solution for improving your appearance.
 You can also whiten your teeth using custom-made whitening trays, and while this works, it can take a week or two to achieve the same results that we can get in an hour.
 When trying to decide which option to select, consider how much time you have to spend whitening your teeth and whether or not you have an immediate event that you want your teeth whitened for.
 If you are pressed for time, you should definitely have an in-office laser whitening treatment.
 We can schedule you and improve your smile in time for a new job interview, family vacation, wedding, etc.

-When you visit Hulen Smiles, we will work to the best of our ability to provide you with the highest quality of dental care and do so in a way that is relaxing and comfortable.
+When you visit Hulen Smiles, Implant and Cosmetic Dentist, we will work to the best of our ability to provide you with the highest quality of dental care and do so in a way that is relaxing and comfortable.
 By offering laser dental treatments, we eliminate the vibration, heat and pressure that generally causes discomfort during dental procedures.
 In fact, we even offer fillings without the need to use a drill.
 Laser dentistry is used in our office so that we can achieve our goal of keeping you comfortable.
 The technology is continuing to change and improve so if there are procedures that we are still using traditional dental tools for, we expect all or most of them to eventually be done using lasers.
 For now, we have implemented the use of lasers in our procedures to place dental veneers, fillings, crowns, dental implants, to whiten teeth, and treat gum disease, among others.
-If you want to learn more about how we use laser technology currently, call Hulen Smiles and schedule an appointment with our dental office.
+If you want to learn more about how we use laser technology currently, call Hulen Smiles, Implant and Cosmetic Dentist and schedule an appointment with our dental office.

 Questions Answered on This Page